The science shows us that the world must reach net zero before 2050, in order to avoid a climate disaster.

 Urgent action is required to tackle climate change and decarbonise.
 Football clubs, at all levels, have an important role to play.

-This guide explains how football clubs can become net zero carbon.
+This guide explains how football clubs can become net zero.

 Net zero means: